Have You Gone Mobile? If Not, Get There Soon!

 DOOR3, in partnership with Fuse Youth Marketing, also recently developed a mobile application “game” for retail associate product training for global athletic products company New Balance.
 According to Fuse, the target users loved the application so much that the average user played 108 games!
 Additionally, DOOR3 partnered with Elizabeth Arden on a product promotion application and with Thin-site on the Thin-cam application, a solution for consumers facing the weight loss challenge that allows the user to visually record meals for nutritional tracking.
 Thin-cam was named one of the Top 10 Diet and Fitness Web Apps by Women’s Day magazine.

-DOOR3 designs and builds interactive enterprise applications for web, social and mobile media.
-The company has built its reputation on translating business process and marketing ideas and into executable, usable applications that introduce efficiencies and valuable results.
+DOOR3 designs and builds interactive enterprise design systems and applications for web, social and mobile media.
+The company has built its reputation on translating business analysis process and marketing ideas and into executable, usable applications that introduce efficiencies and valuable results.
 Founded in 2002, DOOR3 is headquartered in New York City.
 For more information, contact firstname.lastname@example.org.

 In today’s technology-driven landscape, businesses are constantly seeking innovative ways to stay ahead of the competition.
 As a result, custom...

 Software Business Models: Choosing the Right Strategy for Success